unnamed-lang/unnamed/README.md

 print "Hello World"
 ```

-We can also use other keywords that point to the same action with Aero, called `alternatives`, as such:
+Due to the focus on modularity and ease of use in Aero, you can also use other keywords that point to the same action, called `alternatives`, as such:

 ```aero
 say "Hello World"